slqselina/slqselina.github.io/content/post/2019/5/Mt-shasta-day1.md

 ---
-title: A Day Hike in Genoa
+title: First Day in the town of Mt.
+Shasta
 date: 2019-05-10T19:30:00-07:00
 categories:
   - Travel